sweattep/modern_quotes/README.md

 >Linda Johnson Rice left the Board after her concerns

+>tell good stories and share a good laugh about legacy technologies

+>ask questions that only come from experience, such as 'tell me your worst day ever at your last job'?

 >Building a portal that contains instructions on portal building

 >The more different the color of the plate from the color of the food that's on it, the less you'll serve yourself.